WWE’s Sasha Banks and Naomi suspended indefinitely after ‘Monday Night Raw’ incident

 “Even when they fire people, they still sell their merch … So either they REALLY pissed off some people or this is a well-crafted work,” one fan wrote.

-A representative for the WWE was not immediately available to provide additional comment on the suspension.
+A representative for the WWE was not immediately available to provide additional comments on the suspension.